-Car dealers are raising prices due to low supplies.
-Automakers are retaliating.
+Car dealers are raising prices.
+Automakers are pushing back.
 Consumers are stuck in between.

 Automakers, dealers consider electrified future

-Ford chief executive Jim Farley told investors this month that 10 percent of the company’s nearly 3,000 U.S. dealerships were consistently pricing vehicles above MSRP in 2021.
+Ford chief executive Jim Farley told investors this month that 10 percent of the company’s nearly 3,000 U.S. dealerships consistently priced vehicles above MSRP in 2021.

 In response, spokesman Said Deep told The Post, Ford reserves the right to “redirect their allocation” of F-150 Lightning electric pickups for the 2022 model year.